AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 Twitter's buttons are *divs all the way down* (they're using `role="button"` here):

-{% include picture.html img="twitter-button" ext="png" alt="Inspecting the Twitter heart button" %}
+{% include picture.html img="twitter-button.png" alt="Inspecting the Twitter heart button" %}

 Gmail also uses divs for its buttons:

-{% include picture.html img="gmail" ext="png" alt="Inspecting Gmail's refresh button" %}
+{% include picture.html img="gmail.png" alt="Inspecting Gmail's refresh button" %}

 Facebook's like button is a div with an image inside it:

-{% include picture.html img="facebook-like" ext="png" alt="Inspecting Facebook's like button" %}
+{% include picture.html img="facebook-like.png" alt="Inspecting Facebook's like button" %}

 But there are sites that do get this right!

 The StackExchange network uses `<button>` elements with nested SVGs:

-{% include picture.html img="stackoverflow-buttons" ext="png" alt="Inspecting StackOverflow's upvote button" %}
+{% include picture.html img="stackoverflow-buttons.png" alt="Inspecting StackOverflow's upvote button" %}

 As does the new Reddit interface (the old one is still using divs):

-{% include picture.html img="reddit" ext="png" alt="Inspecting the Reddit upvote button" %}
+{% include picture.html img="reddit.png" alt="Inspecting the Reddit upvote button" %}

 #### Q: Should I Use an Anchor or a Button?